dgoto2/flr-gadget/README.md

   install.packages(c("dplyr", "MASS", "filelock", "copula","triangle", "coda"))
 ```

-## Running example codes
-To run the example MSE using a simple single-species (haddock) Gadget model, simply run the script, flr-gadget_had.R.

 ## Acknowledgements
 This work has been conducted as part of Institute of Marine Research/Havforskningsinstituttet's (https://www.hi.no/en) REDUS (Reducing uncertainty in stock assessment) Project (http://redus.no/).